publiccodenet/about/organization/roadmap.md

 This phase is over when: when there is a member base willing to commit resources and finances for phase 2

-## Phase 2: Building the organization to scale
+## Phase 2: Building a scalable organization

-Staff of Foundation for Public Code:
+Staff of the Foundation for Public Code:

 * Provide (beta) codebase stewardship (no long term guarantees)
 * Develop scalable operations and communication